ivantrj/RockIdentifier/IDENTIFIER_APP_README.md

-# Antique Identifier App - Technical Documentation
+# Coin Identifier App - Technical Documentation

 ## 🏺 Overview

-Antique Identifier is a Flutter application that uses AI to identify antiques, artifacts, and collectibles from photos.
+Coin Identifier is a Flutter application that uses AI to identify antiques, artifacts, and collectibles from photos.
 The app provides detailed information about identified items, including historical period, style, materials, estimated value, and authenticity information.

 ## 🏗️ Architecture